 Industry Analysis & Industry Trends

-The Beer Manufacturing industry has undergone a shake up over the past five years.
-Per capita beer consumption has declined sharply as drinkers have given up traditional brands such as VB in favour of premium beers and other beverages, including cider and wine.
-Robust demand for craft beer has resulted in the number of breweries in the industry increasing over the past decade to 146 in 2012-13.
+The Beer Manufacturing industry has undergone a shake-up over the past five years.
+Per capita beer consumption has declined sharply as drinkers have given up traditional brands, such as Victoria Bitter, in favour of premium beers and other beverages, including cider and wine.
+Robust demand for craft beer has resulted in the number of breweries in the industry increasing over the past decade to 150 in 2013-14.

 At the other end of the market, foreign interests have acquired Australia's two largest brewers, Carlton & United Breweries (CUB) and Lion.
 The battle for market share between the two has constrained growth in industry revenue and profitability.
-Deteriorating consumer sentiment and a few years of poor weather and natural disasters have contributed to revenue declines... purchase to read more
+Industry revenue is expected to grow by 0.8%... purchase to read more